sidneylafont/BasketballRefWebscraper/README.md

 NBA players.
 I provided an example of all the csvs for all the stats (from June 2020) in /webscrapers/csvs-example(6:2020).

-I also provided the scripts to load the data into a sqlite database with a normalized schema in the dataLoading folder.
+I also provided the script (dataLoadingSQLite.py) to load the data into a sqlite database with a normalized schema (SQLiteSchema.sql) in the dataLoading folder.

 To get all the updated csvs with up to date stats for all current NBA players: